Content on this page was generated by AI and has not been manually reviewed.

 Can I watch Netflix or other streaming services with a free Edge VPN extension?

 Some free VPN extensions can access geo-restricted content, but many streaming services detect VPNs and block them.
 If streaming is your primary goal, a paid VPN with a reliable streaming track record is usually a better bet.
+Edgerouter vpn setup gui guide: how to configure VPN on EdgeRouter with OpenVPN, IPsec, and L2TP for remote access in 2026

 Does Microsoft Edge offer a built-in VPN?